egonzalez95/OwAPI/README.md

 There are already API's created by other users so this is mostly a learning outcome.

+This in no way rips from other projects that might be similar to this or might be names similarly.

 ## Running the API
 To come.
 In developmental stages first, then functional API will be set.